mampgmbh/MAMP-MAMP-PRO-Documentation_OLD/en/MAMP-PRO-Mac/Servers-and-Services/Nginx/index.md

 ## Servers and Services > Nginx

-The Nginx Web Server ...
+The Nginx Web Server is a popular web server used in production environments.
+An instance of Nginx is installed on your Mac by MAMP PRO.

 ![MAMP](Nginx.png)